antoinebeland/d3-simple-gauge/README.md

 The base code was used from [this example](https://codepen.io/anon/pen/WKyXgr) on CodePen and from [this tutorial](https://jaketrent.com/post/rotate-gauge-needle-in-d3/).
 I refactored the code of the example to make it work with D3.js v5, and I restructured the code to make it more flexible.
-Thanks to the original author for its work.
+Thanks to the original author ([Jack Trent](https://github.com/jaketrent)) for its work.

 A [demo](https://www.antoinebeland.com/d3-simple-gauge/) of the gauge is available on my personal website.